brianleroux/xui/README.md

 XUI
 ===

-A basic framework for building mobile web applications.
+A simple javascript framework for building mobile web applications.
 ---

-### why?!
+### WHY?!

-We hear your words.
-Why another JavaScript framework?!
-When development of PhoneGap was under way we noticed slow load times for modern JavaScript frameworks (such as Prototype, MooTools, YUI, Ext and even jQuery.
-This is mostly because these libraries contain a great deal of cross browser compatability code.
-XUI strives to be a framework for mobile device browsers such as WebKit, Fennec and Opera.
-Future support is being considered for IE and BlackBerry.
+We hear your words. _Why another JavaScript framework?!_ When development of PhoneGap was under way we noticed slow load times for modern JavaScript frameworks (such as Prototype, MooTools, YUI, Ext and (yes) even jQuery.
+A big reason why these libraries are so big is because  is mostly they contain a great deal of cross browser compatability code.
+The mobile space has less browser implementations (so far) and different needs.
+Thus XUI.

+XUI strives to be a framework for first class mobile device browsers such as WebKit, Fennec and Opera with future support under consideration for IE Mobile and BlackBerry.

 ### Authors